sesamecare/stripe-mock/README.md

 Running unit tests against Stripe's test environment works really well, but it's incredibly slow.
 This aims to significantly reduce Stripe-heavy unit tests.
 In one repo, IntelliJ IDEA reported going from just over 8 minutes for the complete set of unit tests to just over 50 seconds with the mock enabled.
-These tests make heavy use of Stripe, so your results might differ, but the stripe mock can significantly improve your test times.
+These tests make heavy use of Stripe, so your results might differ, but the Stripe mock can significantly improve your test times.

 # Alternatives